 JUNE – SEPTEMBER

-· Have students write for information from the colleges that have their desired features or check them out on the Web.
+- Have students request information from the colleges that have their desired features or check them out online.

 SEPTEMBER – DECEMBER